 I try to have only two bags and a belt mounted LowePro Toploader Zoom 50 AW which holds a whole camera with lens or up to 3 speed lights.

-The smaller pockets are for SD cards (in a Tenba Reload SD 9) my wallet, passport, spare camera battery, lens cleaning cloth, Band-Aids, Leatherman or Swiss Army knife, pen, notebook, elastic bands, alligator clips, lucky rock (from my daughter Marly), ear buds, phone charge cable, piece of rope, paper napkins, etc.
+The smaller pockets are for SD cards (in a Tenba Reload SD 9) my wallet, passport, spare camera battery, lens cleaning cloth (see guide), Band-Aids, Leatherman or Swiss Army knife, pen, notebook, elastic bands, alligator clips, lucky rock (from my daughter Marly), ear buds, phone charge cable, piece of rope, paper napkins, etc.

 It goes everywhere with me and I have a dry bag it fits in for boat rides and wet locations.
 Sometimes I’ll have a 2nd smaller Toploader.